assaf/zombie/README.md

   to 127.0.0.1 (see [DNS Masking](#dnsmasking))
 - `Browser.ports.map(hostname, port)` will redirect any HTTP request to hostname from port 80 to the designated port (see [Port Mapping](#portmapping))
-- `Browser.default.site = hostname` will add the hostname to any relative URL (e.g. when using `browser.visit`)
+- `Browser.site = hostname` will add the hostname to any relative URL (e.g. when using `browser.visit`)